Should I Switch to an Online Bank?

 Some online banks may offer additional rewards that you cannot find at your local bank.
 There may be cashback earnings for spending in specific categories or a bonus if you open an account with them.
 Take the time to research all of the available options to take advantage of all the money available to you.

-When you are looking at a online bank, it is essential that you find an online bank that is guaranteed by the FDIC.
+When you are looking at an online bank, it is essential that you find an online bank that is guaranteed by the FDIC.
 Then you need to work to keep your deposit amounts below the limit that the FDIC guarantees.
-If is is a credit union, the NCUA offers the same protections.
-If you choose a bank or credit union without this guarantee, you run the risk of the losing the money if the bank goes out of business.
+If it is a credit union, the NCUA offers the same protections.
+If you choose a bank or credit union without this guarantee, you run the risk of losing the money if the bank goes out of business.

 If you use only online banks, you may face difficulties with cashing checks that you receive from others.
 You can cash the checks at local branches if they are close to you, but you may face a fee if you do not have an account there.
 Some stores will cash payroll checks for you, but will not work with personal checks.

 Another issue you may run into is if you need to deposit cash to your bank account.
-This will not work with an online bank, since you do not want to mail large amount of cash to your bank, you will need to change the cash to a check.
+This will not work with an online bank since you do not want to mail a large amount of cash to your bank, you will need to change the cash to a check.
 If you make regular cash deposits or daily deposits, you will be better off choosing a local bank.
 Most business accounts work better with a local bank.
 Before you switch to an online bank as your primary bank, you may want to try it out for a few minutes.

 If you open an online savings account, you need to plan ahead when you make transfers because it may take three days for the money to transfer between banks since they need to go through the clearing house.